Multi-modal Text Recognition Networks: Interactive Enhancements between Visual and Semantic Features

-When applying the multi-modal FE, the STR model enjoys two benefits of the semantic and visual FE and shows large performance improvements in both ``regular'' and ``irregular'' datasets.
-The performance gain is 0.6pp on average, which is huge compared to the gaps between \textit{None} and the others.
+The existing methods~\cite{JVSR,VisionLAN} focus on uni-modal FE by utilizing the other modality.
+To analyze the benefit of multi-modal FE, we compare the uni-modal FE that updates only a single modality utilizing the multi-modal transformer.
+In this experiment, we use SES for better fusion through the multi-modal transformer but do not apply the visual clue masking strategy for a fair comparison.
+Table~\ref{tab:multi-modal-fe} provides the comparison results.
+In the table, the first model is identical to ABINet with SES and the uni-modal FE models (the second and third models) update the target features through the multi-modal transformer.
+As can be seen, the uni-modal FEs provide marginal performance improvements; 0.1pp in Total.
+When enhancing both modalities (the last model), the STR model enjoys two benefits of the semantic and visual FE and shows large performance improvements in Total.
 Given these points, we found that combining visual and semantic features improves the recognition performance, but one-way information flows are not enough to fuse two modalities.
 Besides, the multi-modal FE enables the two features to communicate in both directions and provides better performance.